 Field-hunting tip

-Look in podiform chromitite in ophiolitic peridotite country — that is the host setting where yarlongite typically forms.
+Look in podiform chromitite in ophiolitic peridotite country, the host setting where yarlongite typically forms.
 If you start seeing chromite, diamond, moissanite in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.